-I certify that (name of student) has written a paper that satisfies the Rigorous Writing Requirement.
-The student wrote the paper

-\\\\\ in connection with the course, \\\\\\; the paper qualified for a grade no lower than C+ (or the equivalent thereof).
+I certify that (name of student) has written a pap er that satisfies the Rigorous Writ ing Requirement.
+The stu udent wrote the paper with the course, o lower than C+ (or the e quivalent thereof). ; the paper earch; the paper would re f) if it were written and q · · • seminar.

-\\\\\ as directed research; the paper would receive a grade no lower than C+ (or the equivalent thereof) if it were written and graded to meet a requirement of a seminar.

-\\\\\ as a portion of a brief for an interscholastic moot court competition for which the student is entitled to and will receive (or has received) a grade of "P" and course credit.

-Signature of Supervising Professor
+as a portion of a brief for an interscholastic moot co urt competition for which the student is entitled to and will receive (or has received d) a grade of "P" and course credit.
+Signature of Supervising Professor Date

-Date